 - When the request is for subscribing to UP path change and/or traffic routing requirements installation outcome and/or simultaneous connectivity failure events of the PDU session, the PCF shall include the information on AF subscription to UP path change events and/or traffic routing requirements installation outcome and/or simultaneous connectivity failure events within the PCC rule(s) to request the SMF to create a subscription to such notifications for the AF.
 In order to do so, the PCF shall include within each PccRule data structure the necessary information to identify the concerned traffic within either the "flowInfos" attribute or the "appId" attribute, and include within the Traffic Control Data decision that the PCC rule refers to the information on AF subscription to events within the "upPathChgEvent" attribute and/or "outcomeEvent" attribute and/or "simConnFailEvent" attribute.

-Within this "upPathChgEvent" attribute, the PCF shall include the "dnaiChgType" attribute to indicate the type of notification (i.e. early notification, late notification or both), the notification URI within the "notificationUri" attribute, the notification correlation Id within the "notifCorreId" attribute, and if the URLLC feature is supported, an indication of AF acknowledgement to be expected within the "afAckInd" attribute.
+Within this "upPathChgEvent" attribute, the PCF shall include the "dnaiChgType" attribute to indicate the type of notification (i.e. early notification, late notification or both), the notification URI within the "notificationUri" attribute, the notification correlation Id within the "notifCorreId" attribute, and if the "URLLC" feature and/or the "UeSatUeComm" feature is(are) supported, an indication of AF acknowledgement to be expected within the "afAckInd" attribute.
 In order to enable the AF to identify the AF request to which the notification corresponds when the AF receives a UP path change notification from the SMF, as defined in clause 4.2.2.2 of 3GPP TS 29.508 [12], the PCF shall set the values of the "notificationUri" attribute and "notifCorreId" attribute respectively as follows:

 - If the PCF fetches the traffic routing data information from the UDR, the PCF shall set the value of the "notificationUri" attribute to the value of the "upPathChgNotifUri" attribute of the TrafficInfluData data structure and set the value of the "notifCorreId" attribute to the value of the "upPathChgNotifCorreId" attribute of the TrafficInfluData data structure as defined in 3GPP TS 29.519 [15].